Be Prepared for This One Different Custom In Mexico

-That being said, I feel totally inadequate serving the wine, and getting out the chips, hot sauce and lime when I'm wearing an ex boyfriend's knee-length gym shorts that I accidentally packed in my bag when I left him, and my hair is tied with a bread bag tie.
+That being said, I feel totally inadequate serving the wine, and getting out the chips, hot sauce and lime when I'm wearing an ex boyfriend's knee-length gym shorts that I accidentally packed in my bag when I left him, and my hair tied with a bread bag tie.

 My Mexican caller, whether male or female, never fails to look less than stunning.
 I usually spend the first few minutes staring.
 The hand bag goes perfectly with the jewelry.
 The stacked heels look adorable with the romper.
-The starched shirt is worn as if weren't 95 degrees outside.
+The starched shirt is worn as if it weren't 95 degrees outside.

 Meanwhile, in the spirit of all things single and American female, I am wearing a tank top I haven't laundered practically since my arrival, denim shorts with a zipper that always seems to open itself and dirty socks that I wear instead of house shoes.

 Only one time was I lucky enough to be caught wearing work-out clothes that at least matched and some mascara.